saaskitty/starter/README.md

 # starter

-The starter template for quickly launching your full-stack web application.
+The starter template for quickly launching your full-stack web application using [saaskitty](https://saaskitty.com).

 ## Architecture